microsoft/font-tools/EgyptianOpenType/eot.md

 <figure>
     <img src="png/eot_sg.png" width=160 alt="Sample Hieroglyphic grid">
-    <figcaption>Sample Hieroglyphic grid.</figcaption>
+    <figcaption><i>Sample Hieroglyphic grid.</i></figcaption>
 </figure>

 The dimensions of the horizontal ['hfu'] and vertical ['vfu'] hieroglyph units need to be defined in font units in [config.py](/config.py).
 The grid dimensions must also be defined in hieroglyph units ['hhu'] and ['vhu'].
 The special horizontal dimension ['chu'] is used to constrain block formation to blocks narrower than the maximum.
 For example, the widest characters might be 8 units wide, but composite blocks will be at maximum 6 units wide.
+Characters wider than the block max do not participate in block composition at this time.

 ### Glyph outline conventions
 Hieroglyphs should be rendered with TrueType outlines.
 Signs must centered horizontally on the origin and have zero width.
 Signs should be offset vertically so that they sit on a baseline lower than the ASCII baseline.
 The vertical offset is defined by the property ['vbase'] in [config.py](/config.py).
 In order to size signs efficiently, it is desirable to have a mask layer in the font that renders the defined grid dimensions centered on the origin.

 <figure>
     <img src="png/eot_cg.png" width=160 alt="Centered Hieroglyphic grid">
-    <figcaption>Centered Hieroglyphic grid.</figcaption>
+    <figcaption><i>Centered Hieroglyphic grid.</i></figcaption>
 </figure>

 With this centered grid, it is easy to see the dimensions of a sign placed correctly, for example, the glyph for G1 is 6x6 hieroglyph units with baseline at -284 font units.

 <figure>
     <img src="png/eot_g1.png" width=360 alt="Sample showing G1 glyph on grid">
-    <figcaption>Sample showing G1 glyph on grid.</figcaption>
+    <figcaption><i>Sample showing G1 glyph on grid.</i></figcaption>
 </figure>

 ### Core Egyptian Unicode Characters